samsarana/samsarana.github.io/_posts/2020-06-10-self-reward-shaping.markdown

 comments: true
 ---

-Reward shaping is a term I’m borrowing from reinforcement learning, where it means modifying (“shaping”) the reward function in a way that doesn’t change the optimal policy, but makes learning that policy easier[^1].
+Reward shaping is a term I’m borrowing from reinforcement learning, where it means modifying (“shaping”) the reward function in a way that doesn’t change the optimal policy, but makes learning that policy easier.

-Accordingly, the thing I’m calling "self-reward shaping" (SRS) is making changes to myself or my environment such that I have more rewarding experiences of behaviour which helps me achieve my goals as more rewarding (and less rewarding experiences of behaviour which doesn’t help me achieve my goals)[^2].
+Accordingly, the thing I’m calling "self-reward shaping" (SRS) is making changes to myself or my environment such that I have more rewarding experiences of behaviour which helps me achieve my goals as more rewarding (and less rewarding experiences of behaviour which doesn’t help me achieve my goals)[^1].